 - Take an Honors Writing Course (HON 2211, 3200, 3800).

 - Follow the Honors thesis timeline, including filling out an Honors Thesis Form, by Sept.
 15th for May graduation.
-More information and form available at: http://honors.utah.edu/students/thesis-information
+More information and the form is form available here.

 - Meet all University and Departmental requirements for a Bachelor of Science degree in Physics.

-- Complete at least 20 hours of Honors courses.
-These courses may be applied to major
+- Earn at least 20 hours of Physics Honors-designated courses.

-and graduation requirements.
-At least 12 hours must be taken from the following list
+- At least 12 hours must be taken from the following list of courses:

 - PHYS 3210: Physics for Scientists I (4)